-Sylvester Stallone, 72, Does Intense Workouts To Prep For ‘Rambo’
+Sylvester Stallone, 72, Does Intense Workouts To Prep For ‘Rambo 5’

 — B-Magic ???????? (@Brasilmagic) June 19, 2016

-Shockingly, Ernestine didn’t start exercising until 56.
+Shockingly, Ernestine didn’t start exercising until she was 56.

 She then began competing professionally, and made the Guinness Book of World Records in 2010 for being the world’s oldest performing female bodybuilder.